usainzhou0301/GNNFD-PCNFD-MARL/README.md

 GNNFD-MARL trajectory figures are saved at /Visualization Results/GNNFD-MARL Trajectory Results.
 PCNFD-MARL trajectory figures are saved at /Visualization Results/PCNFD-MARL Trajectory Results.
 We choose different start points and destinations for 4 UAVs to perform tasks.
+The scenarios correspond to the PMP trace filename.
+The name "map_i_trace_j.html" represents the visualization results of scenario i with PMP trace j.

 The example of GNN-MARL trajector can be represented as: